About Me

 Some again won’t accept that.
 Maybe, the book might not be for you.
 Some also might want a shorter look at certain subjects, more “blog size.”
 And, there are no pictures, not even of the author.
 I think that is unfortunate; the children’s book, for instance, has a family picture.

-Finally, some might be wary that she was not able to see the final result, wondering how final result be different if she did.
+Finally, some might be wary that she was unable to see the final result, wondering how the final result would be different if she did.
 Full disclosure: I am somewhat wary about this myself.

 (Rachel spoke of her love for her family regularly, including how her parents gave her space as she took her journey in faith, and her sister Amanda.
 You can listen to her father and sister.)